Nagasrineelamshetty/Nagasrineelamshetty/README.md

 Hi there, I'm Nagasri! 👋
-I'm an undergrad focused on building user-centric solutions.
+An undergrad focused on building user-centric solutions.

 Currently working on AI/ML projects.